Thanks for popping by.

 More about Jen

-Jen is the Managing Director of The Bamboo Garden, an online marketing agency which helps brands to create great content and conversions, and to get noticed by the right people.
+For 11 years, Jen was the Founder & Managing Director of The Bamboo Garden, an online marketing agency which helps brands to create great content and conversions, and to get noticed by the right people.
+In late 2020, The Bamboo Garden was acquired by Direct Clicks and Jen continues to work with The Bamboo Garden as a Digital Strategy Consultant.

 She is also the Founding Editor of I Ate My Way Through, one of Australia’s best-known food& travel blogs; founded in 2006!
 They won Food Blog of the Year at the 2013 Ultrabook Pedestrian Blogster Awards and were #28 in Australia’s Top 50 Influencer Awards 2017.